github/docs/content/development/specs-algorithms-debugging/index.md

 ---
 title: Specifications, Algorithms, Debugging
-intro: "Our repository for all specifications, functional descriptions, and test procedures,, for all core functionality like routing, rendering, search, voice navigation etc."
+intro: "Our repository for all specifications, functional descriptions, and test procedures, for all core functionality like routing, rendering, search, voice navigation, etc."
 versions: '*'
 ---